blab/blotter/blog/_posts/2020-03-02-ncov-cryptic-transmission.md

 <br>

 We believe this may have occurred by the WA1 case having exposed someone else to the virus in the period between Jan 15 and Jan 19 before they were isolated.
-If this second case, was mild or asymptomatic, contact tracing efforts by public health would have had difficulty detecting it.
+If this second case was mild or asymptomatic, contact tracing efforts by public health would have had difficulty detecting it.
-After this point, community spread occurred and was undetected due to the [CDC narrow case definition](https://web.archive.org/web/20200225155220/https://www.cdc.gov/coronavirus/2019-ncov/hcp/clinical-criteria.html) that required  direct travel to China or direct contact with a known case to even be tested.
+After this point, community spread occurred and was undetected due to the [CDC narrow case definition](https://web.archive.org/web/20200225155220/https://www.cdc.gov/coronavirus/2019-ncov/hcp/clinical-criteria.html) that required  direct travel to China or direct contact with a known case to even be considered for testing.
 This lack of testing was a critical error and allowed an outbreak in Snohomish County and surroundings to grow to a sizable problem before it was even detected.

-Knowing that transmission was initiated on Jan 15, allows us to estimate the total number of infections that exist in this cluster today.
+Knowing that transmission was initiated on Jan 15 allows us to estimate the total number of infections that exist in this cluster today.
 Our preliminary analysis puts this at [570 with an 90% uncertainty interval of between 80 and 1500 infections](https://twitter.com/trvrb/status/1234589598652784642).

 Back on Feb 8, [I tweeted this thought experiment](https://twitter.com/trvrb/status/1226241415522373632):